 A LabMD spreadsheet found on a P-to-P network contained sensitive personal information for more than 9,000 consumers, including names, Social Security numbers, dates of birth, health insurance provider information, and standardized medical treatment codes, the FTC said.

-IDG News Service was unable to reach LabMD, but the company's CEO, Michael Daugherty, in an August 2012 Atlanta Business Chronicle report denied the FTC's allegations as the agency was investigating the alleged data breaches.
+LabMD's CEO, Michael Daugherty, in an August 2012 Atlanta Business Chronicle report also denied the FTC's allegations as the agency was investigating the alleged data breaches.

 LabMD shared some information as part of a research project involving P-to-P security vendor Tiversa, Daugherty told the business publication.
 Tiversa then tried to use its possession of a LabMD spreadsheet to convince the medical lab to buy its security services, he said.

 The FTC, however, alleged that LabMD has failed to implement a comprehensive data security program to protect customer information.
 The company did not use readily available measures to identify commonly known or reasonably foreseeable security risks and vulnerabilities to this information, the FTC said.

 LabMD also did not use adequate measures to prevent employees from accessing personal information not needed to perform their jobs, and did not adequately train employees on basic security practices, the FTC said.

 The FTC complaint also alleged that in 2012 the Sacramento, California, police department found LabMD documents in the possession of identity thieves.
 These documents contained personal information, including names, Social Security numbers and, in some instances, bank account information, of about 500 consumers, the agency said.

 The complaint includes a proposed order against LabMD that would prevent future violations of law by requiring the company to implement a comprehensive information security program, and have that program evaluated every two years by an independent, certified security professional for the next 20 years.
 The order would also require the company to provide notice to consumers whose information LabMD has reason to believe compromised.